sebastian-stubenvoll/dotfiles/README.md

 ## Features ##

 This section is a work in progress.
+There's a good chance this is outdated 🙃

 **bu**ild **n**ew **t**hemes using the *bunt* script.
 This calls pywal and updates all themes on applications that use pywal colours.